n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.reddit.md

+---
+title: Reddit node - n8n Documentation
+description: Documentation for the Reddit node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Reddit

 The Reddit node allows you to automate work in Reddit, and integrate Reddit with other applications. n8n has built-in support for a wide range of Reddit features, including getting profiles, and users, retrieving post comments and subreddit, as well as submitting, getting, and deleting posts.